Tremainm/SOC_Project/index.md

 categories: demo
 ---

 My name is Tremain and this is my FPGA VGA Driver Project.
-The aim of this project was to use to the VGA connector of the Basyss 3 board to create a custom image on a monitor.
+The aim of this project was to use to the VGA connector of the Basys 3 board to create a custom image on a monitor.
 Through this process, I developed my understanding of the vivado tool and my understanding of the verilog code.

 ## **Template VGA Design**
 ### **Project Set-Up**